Jaeiya/parkour/src/leaderboard/readme.md

 # File Breakdown

+All files are documented below this line.
+The following descriptions are a detailed paraphrasing of the purpose and priority of each individual script, as well as how they are connected either to each other or external scripts.
+Some of the information may be redundant for certain scripts, as they may have been described in the above summary.

 ## `_boardstartup`

 As the name suggests, this is the file that will execute all other leaderboard processes.